shohei/apogee-detection/README.md

 ![formula](misc/calib.png)

 MATLAB polyfit() function was used to interpolate the value.
-By this, sample data was obtained for the period of 20ms.
+By this, sample data were obtained for the period of 20ms.

 ![result](misc/Fitting_altitude.png)
 ![interpolate](misc/interpolate.png)